Usbac/tundra/docs/syntax.md

 @require(imported_view.html)
 ```

-That will put the content of the `imported_view.html` file in that line.
+That will put all the content of the `imported_view.html` file in that line.

 If it doesn't exists, the line will be empty and an error will be printed in console.

-*Included views have access to the variables in the current context.*
+_Included views have access to the variables in the current context._

+_The path inside this tag is relative to the base directory variable._

-## Reusable code blocks (spreads)
+## Spreads (Reusable code blocks)

 In Tundra you can define and use reusable code blocks in your views, useful for avoiding code repetition.